jonikanerva/time/readme.md

 Convert a time to your local timezone.

 Timezone conversion tools are too complicated.
-Most of the time one only needs to know what a spacific time is on my timezone.
+Most of the time one only needs to know what a specific time is on your timezone.
 This is the tool for that.
 Visit, bookmark, and add to your home screen. https://time.calmdonut.com

 ## Tech